-- legally married or married under Aboriginal/Torres Strait Islander law; or - in a registered relationship (different or same-sex); - divorced or separated from his/her partner to whom s/he is/was previously legally married or in a registered relationship.
+- legally married or married under Aboriginal/Torres Strait Islander law; or - in a registered relationship; - divorced or separated from his/her partner to whom s/he is/was previously legally married or in a registered relationship.

 38.3 Parenthood

 Students or Australian Apprentices are considered to have independent status if they have or previously had a dependent child of their own.